- Supported OAuth 2.0 flows

 be used as a CSRF token.

-page with the following query parameters:
+/oauth/authorize page with the following query parameters:

 https://gitlab.example.com/oauth/authorize?client_id=APP_ID&redirect_uri=REDIRECT_URI&response_type=code&state=STATE&scope=REQUESTED_SCOPES

-.
+REQUESTED_SCOPES.
 The user is then

-redirected back to the specified REDIRECT_URI
+redirected back to the specified REDIRECT_URI.
+The scope parameter

 is a space-separated list of scopes associated with the user.

-requests the read_user
+For example,scope=read_user+profile requests the read_user and profile scopes.

-The redirect includes the authorization code
+The redirect includes the authorization code, for example:

 https://example.com/oauth/redirect?code=1234567890&state=STATE

-returned from the previous request (shown as
+code returned from the previous request (shown as

 any HTTP client.
-The following example uses Ruby’s rest-client
+The following example uses Ruby’s rest-client:

 parameters = 'client_id=APP_ID&client_secret=APP_SECRET&code=RETURNED_CODE&grant_type=authorization_code&redirect_uri=REDIRECT_URI'